AdobeDocs/analytics.ko-KR/help/admin/user-management2/user-migration/c-migration-tool/t-migrate-users.md

    After migrating users, the status under the column Migration Status changes from *`Not Initiated`* to *`Migrated`*.

-   If *`Failed`* displays, hover over the icon for a description about why the migration
+   If *`Failed`* displays, hover over the icon for a description about why the migration failed.